godaddy/tartufo/docs/source/examplecleanup.rst

       (.venv) you@LTDV-you:~/tartufo/yourrepo.git$

-   If you get the above error; It might actually be ok, re-run tartufo from master.
-Only if there are results that are not clean continue.
+   If you get the above error; It might actually be ok, simply re-run tartufo from master.
+Only continue with the below steps if there are results that are not clean.
 Please note, this solution will remove PR history (but not commit history):

    .. code-block:: console